frame-lang/frame_transpiler/docs/source/advanced_frame/compartments.rst

         return c
     }

-Compartments are allocated and intialized in event handlers as the first stage of a transition.
+Compartments are allocated and initialized in event handlers as the first stage of a transition.
 Lets explore the controller code for a basic transition:

 ``Frame``

 .. code-block::

-    #TransitionCompartment
+    #TransitionExample

     -machine-